rajgoel/course-business-analytics-fundamentals/09-lab/slides.md

 ### Example: <a href="markdown-viewer.html?file=09-lab/daisymay.md" data-preview-link>Daisymay Van Line <i class="fa-solid fa-magnifying-glass"></i></a>

 > [!TIP]
 > Draw a time-expanded network and include all relevant parameters.
-For a schedule that can be repeated on a daily basis, the number of aircrafts at time 19:00 at each location must be the same as at time 09:00.
+Make reasonable assumptions for every part of the exercise that may be unclear.

 ===